matteobjornsson/neural-network/README.md

 # Project Code

-This experiment can be run from the root directory as follows:
+This experiment can be run as follows:

 ```bash
 python3 Driver.py
 ```

 The experiment described in the paper below (10-fold cross validation of each data set, once for each 0, 1, and 2 hidden layers) will run its full course.
-Experimental results are appended to `experimental_results.csv` in the root directory.
+Experimental results are appended to `experimental_results.csv`.

 ### Plotting
 For the benefit of the user (debugging, evaluating hyperparameters) the training of the neural network models for each case is plotted using `plt` calls in the `driver()` method in `Driver.py`.
 This code also happens to essentially represent the entire training loop for the each neural network.